 AGH is a public company listed on the Bermuda Stock Exchange.
-Other than general intra-group outsourcing arrangements typical of a consolidated conglomerate (risk, legal, treasury, actuarial, marketing, etc.), the Group also provides group employee benefits (pension, health, life) to employees of the Group.
+Other than general intragroup outsourcing arrangements typical of a consolidated conglomerate (risk, legal, treasury, actuarial, marketing, etc.), the Group also provides group employee benefits (pension, health, life) to employees of the Group.

-During the financial year ending March 31, 2023, AGH paid a total dividend of \$4.7 million to shareholders.
-The following capital transactions were also recorded by Bermuda insurance subsidiaries, in line with the Group Capital Management Policy, during the year ended March 31, 2023:
+During the financial year ended March 31, 2024, AGH paid a total dividend of \$5.2 million to shareholders.
+The following capital transactions were also recorded by Bermuda insurance subsidiaries, in line with the Group Capital Management Policy, during the year ended March 31, 2024:

-- AICL paid a dividend of \$6.4 million to AGH - BLIC did not pay dividends to AGH
+- AICL did not pay dividends to AGH - BLIC did not pay dividends to AGH